 If you haven’t had the pleasure of tasting Portuguese wines yet, you’re in for a treat and some surprises.
-There are several wineries near Lisbon so you don’t have to travel far to do a wine tour and tasting session in a special setting.
+Wine tasting in Lisbon is a very popular pastime and there are several wineries near Lisbon so you don’t have to travel far to do a wine tour and tasting session in a special setting.

 Showing true dedication to you, dear reader, I’ve been gradually working my way around wineries in the various wine regions around Lisbon.
 They range from ultra-modern to traditional, family-run and historical wine estates, some of which produce unique wines.